If you are preparing for the PLAB 2 exam then this blog is for you!

 I am passionate about guiding you through the PLAB process in the method that suits you best.
 We provide a number of methods to help you prepare for your exam.

-An intense 1-day course focused on maximising your interpersonal skills for PLAB 2.
-This is an area that many struggle with and the whole day is focused on intensive role-play and direct feedback.
+1) Flagship Immersion PLAB 2 Communication Skills Course: Held in London, Manchester, Birmingham.
+An intense 1-day course focused on maximising your interpersonal skills and effective use of 8 minutes for PLAB 2.
+These are areas that many struggle with and the whole day is focused on intensive role-play and direct feedback.
 I cover a range of scenario types such as patient emotion, counselling, ethics, and patient-centred care.
-Click here for details.
+Click here for details and dates.

-25 Common PLAB 2 communication and consultation scenario type challenges.
+2) PLAB 2 Communication Skills On-the-Go Audiobook Course: 25 Common PLAB 2 communication and consultation scenario type challenges.
 I break these down through audio and teach through a variety of tips and suggestions for how to deal with these.
-It is designed to listen to again and again and in a variety of situations e.g. travelling, at the gym etc. Click here for details.
+It is designed to listen to again and again and in a variety of situations e.g. travelling, at the gym etc. No expiry.
+Click here for details.

-220+ medical conditions, diagnoses, tests and investigations explained in simple terms.
+3) Medical ‘How to Explain’ On-the-Go Audiobook Course: 220+ medical conditions, diagnoses, tests and investigations explained in simple terms.
 Improve the quality of your scenarios by breaking down explanations into patient-friendly language.
-Also designed to listen to again and again and in a variety of situations e.g. travelling, at the gym etc. Click here for details.
+Also designed to listen to again and again and in a variety of situations e.g. travelling, at the gym etc. No expiry.
+Click here for details.

 On a final positive note

 Finally to end on a positive note, most doctors can and do pass PLAB 2.
+You will pass PLAB 2.
 Just like any exam or assessment it takes good planning, constructive preparation and a positive mindset – things that can significantly help boost confidence before you enter that exam centre!